 Drupon Rinpoche, Thrangu Sekhar Retreat Centre, Nepal, May 2022

 With the tide of COVID receding, the Centre recently hosted Drupon Khen Rinpoche Karma Lhabu, Ringu Tulku Rinpoche and Gelong Thuben who all taught, and spent time with the residents – Emaho!
 I am so very, very grateful.
 I am excited for the months ahead.

-In Part Three I will share more about daily life at KSDLondon, as well as a little on my personal practice.
+In the next article I will share more about daily life at KSDLondon, as well as a little on my personal practice.

 Much love and courage,